 Recording the session

 Blackboard Collaborate sessions can be recorded.
+You will get a recording reminder when you start a session but the record option can always be found in the Session menu which is available on the top left side of the page.
 You can choose to start and stop the recording at any time during the session and as many times during the session as you like.
-For instance you may not wish to record someone’s presentation.
+For instance, you may not wish to record someone’s presentation.
 Simply stop the recording while they present and start it again afterwards.
+Once you have started recording, the stop button can be found in the Session menu..

 Did this answer your query?
 If not, you can raise a ticket on the online Helpdesk or email: firstname.lastname@example.org .
 Alternatively you can also request a particular guide or highlight an error in this guide using our guides request tracker.